 Easy fill up in posterior composite restorations

-Img.
-3 – In all proximal cavities, prewedge were used to protect the proximal rubber dam and to facilitate the finishing procedure of the proximal walls.
+In all proximal cavities, pre-wedge were used to protect the proximal rubber dam and to facilitate the finishing procedure of the proximal walls.

-Img.
-10 – On the first molar, because the cavity was superficial, only the photo cured material was used.
-The image shows the aspect after the modelling of the material.
+On the first molar, because the cavity was superficial, only the photo cured material was used.
+The image shows the anatomical aspect after the modeling of the material.

-Img.
-18 – 10 Months after restoration; static occlusal contacts marked with 40 (blue) and 8 (red) microns.
+10 Months after restoration; static occlusal contacts marked with 40 (blue) and 8 (red) micron paper.